+Chapter 26 – OFF-STREET PARKING AND LOADING REGULATIONS

 Section 26.05.
 Parking lot site requirements.

 Whenever the required off-street parking requires the building of a parking lot, and whenever a parking lot is built, such parking lot shall be laid out, constructed, and maintained in accordance with the following requirements: